 We have been using it internally at Reward Gateway with great success; since launching, two thirds of our global employees have joined the group.

-The primary function of the Facebook group is signposting, we direct our employees to Boom!, our employee engagement platform, where they will find detailed updates and important actions.
+The primary function of the Facebook group is signposting, we direct our employees to Boom!, our employee engagement software, where they will find detailed updates and important actions.

 Naturally, Facebook won’t be right for every organization, but before you write it off, here are 7 things that you should consider.